Instance-Dependent Bounds for Zeroth-order Lipschitz Optimization with Error Certificates: Optimality of SC(f,epsilon)

-For the sake of completeness, we conclude the section by briefly discussing the boundary case in which $L=\Lip(f)$, i.e., when the best \lip{} constant of the target function is known exactly by the algorithm.
+The previous results show that, for any function $f$ whose best Lipschitz constant $\Lip(f)$ is bounded away from $L$, the quantity $\SC(f,\e)$ (or the equivalent integral bound) characterizes the optimal sample complexity up to log terms and dimension-dependent constants.
+For the sake of completeness, we now discuss the boundary case in which $L=\Lip(f)$, i.e., when the best \lip{} constant of the target function is known exactly by the algorithm.
 As we mentioned earlier, this case is not of great relevance in practice, as one can hardly think of a scenario in which $f$ is unknown but the learner has somehow perfect knowledge of its smallest \lip{} constant $\Lip(f)$.
 It could, however, be of some theoretical interest.

-The dependence of the sample complexity on $1 - L/\Lip(f)$ in \Cref{thm:lower:bound:sample:dependent} suggests that the problem becomes easier the closer $L$ gets to $\Lip(f)$, and, when $L=\Lip(f)$, constant sample complexity could be achieved.
-The next result gives some formal evidence for this intuition in dimension $d\ge 2$.